Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 non-inclusion given by a Transparency Log can indirectly leak information about other entries and lookup keys.

-As a result of the fact that log entries don't need to be inspected except as specifically allowed by the service, only a cryptographic commitment to the serialized, updated key-value pair is stored in the leaf of the log tree instead of the update itself.
-At the end of a successful search, the service operator then provides the committed update along with the commitment opening, which allows the user to verify that the commitment in the log tree really does correspond to the provided update.

 When users search for a key with the binary search algorithm described in
 {{combined-tree}}, they necessarily see the values of several leaves while conducting their search that they may not be authorized to view the contents of.
-Logging commitments to updates, instead of plaintext updates, means that unless the service operator explicitly provides the commitment opening, the user learns no information about the entry's contents.
+However, log entries generally don't need to be inspected except as specifically allowed by the service.

+The privacy of log entries is maintained by storing only a cryptographic commitment to the serialized, updated key-value pair in the leaf of the log tree instead of the update itself.
+At the end of a successful search, the service operator provides the committed update along with the commitment opening, which allows the user to verify that the commitment in the log tree really does correspond to the provided update.
+By logging commitments instead of plaintext updates, users learn no information about an entry's contents unless the service operator explicitly provides the commitment opening.

 Beyond the log tree, the second potential source of privacy leaks is the prefix tree.
-When receiving proofs of inclusion and non-inclusion from the prefix tree, users also often receive indirect information about what other valid lookup keys exist.
+When receiving proofs of inclusion and non-inclusion from the prefix tree, users also receive indirect information about what other valid lookup keys exist.
 To prevent this, all lookup keys are processed through a Verifiable Random Function, or VRF.

 A VRF deterministically maps each key to a fixed-length pseudorandom value.
-The VRF can only be executed by the service operator, who holds a private key, however VRFs can still provide a proof that an input-output pair is valid, which users verify against a public key.
+The VRF can only be executed by the service operator, who holds a private key.
+Critically, VRFs can still provide a proof that an input-output pair is valid, which users verify with a public key.
 When a user requests to search for or update a key, the service operator first executes its VRF on the input key to obtain the output key that will actually be looked up or stored in the prefix tree.
 The service operator then provides the output key, along with a proof that the output key is correct, in its response to the user.

 The pseudorandom output of VRFs means that even if a user indirectly observes that a search key exists in the prefix tree, they can't immediately learn which